New 'free bookshop' opening in Sheffield city centre needs volunteers - and could bring more footfall to Fargate

 But it needs volunteers to help run the store, where people can take up to three books every day for free or by making a donation.

-"A lot of people can’t afford to go to Waterstones and buy a load of books and with libraries closing fewer people have access to real literature”, said Junaid Rahim, one of the trust’s trustees who is setting up the Fargate shop and spoke to the Telegraph while shopping for shelves at the B&Q on Queens Road.
+"A lot of people can’t afford to go to Waterstones and buy a load of books”, said Junaid Rahim, one of the trust’s trustees who is setting up the Fargate shop and spoke to the Telegraph while shopping for shelves at the B&Q on Queens Road.

 "When people visit our outlets it is just like walking into a bookshop, we deck it out like a Waterstones.
 All the books are very high quality.